wix-incubator/wix-code-docs/wix-media-manager-backend/wix-media-backend/guides/Importing and Uploading Files.md

 # Importing and Uploading Files

 When you [import](/wix-media-backend/media-manager/import-file) or [upload](/wix-media-backend/media-manager/upload) a file, it is not immediately available.
-Files can take time to import or upload, but the function will send a response once it has started the importing process.
+Files can take time to import or upload and be processed, but the function will return a response once it has validated the request.

-To run code when a file finishes importing or uploading successfully, use the [`onFileUploaded()`](wix-media-backend/events/on-file-uploaded) event.
+To run code when a file finishes processing successfully, use the [`onFileUploaded()`](wix-media-backend/events/on-file-uploaded) event.
 For audio or video files, use [`onAudioTranscoded()`](/wix-media-backend/events/on-audio-transcoded) and [`onVideoTranscoded()`](/wix-media-backend/events/on-video-transcoded), respectively.

 ## Using `context`